EnviDat/datacite-websnap/README.md

 ### Repository Account ID

+_Please note applying this filter will bulk export ALL records for the specified repository account ID!_

 Repositories with records on DataCite each have their own DataCite repository account ID.

 To confirm you have the correct repository ID you can call the [DataCite API client endpoint](https://support.datacite.org/reference/get_clients-id).